 - roadside vegetation maintenance

 - kerb, channel, footpath and bike path maintenance issues

 The Public Road Register(PDF, 4MB) identifies the roads or the parts of the roads that we are responsible for.
 The roads listed in this document are managed based on the principles and service standards outlined in the Road Management Plan (RMP).

 - Constructed roads (excluding roads which are maintained by Other Authorities such as DELWP or VicRoads)

-The current Public Road register was adopted in May 2016.
-A new version has been adopted and will come in to effect on 1 July 2017
+The current Public Road register was adopted by Council in May 2019 and will come in to effect on 1 July 2019.

 To view the register, email Council or visit one of our Customer Service Centres during normal business hours.